passau-masterarbeit-2023/memory_graph_gcn/WORKLOG.md

-# GCN subproject
+# GCN processing of memory graphs

-Goal: ML for KeyNode detection > We want to learn a model using a Graph Convolution Network on our annotated graphs.
+Goal: ML for Key detection > We want to learn a model using a Graph Convolution Network on our annotated memory graphs.

 ## Logs